SunsetMkt/WuWa-Cutscenes/README.md

 Or, easier, just check the publicly available [unpacked data](https://github.com/Arikatsu/WutheringWaves_Data/blob/1.3/BinData/cgVedio/videosound.json).

 Also, `Client/Content/Aki/Sequence` (as properties `json`) can be used to match `CgFile` with real file path.
-Also, you can guess by filename.
+Besides, you can guess by filename.

 ### Parse Wwise `.bnk`